MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxcircuit/nf-acxcircuit-acxcircuitinitsetcircuittype.md

 ## -description

-The AcxCircuitInitSetCircuitType function is used to set the circuit type for the Acx circuit initialization process.
+The AcxCircuitInitSetCircuitType function is used to set the circuit type for the ACX circuit initialization process.

 ## -parameters

 ### -param CircuitInit

-TBD- The ACXCIRCUIT_INIT structure that defines the circuit initialization.
+The ACXCIRCUIT_INIT structure that defines the circuit initialization.
 ACXCIRCUIT_INIT is an opaque object used for circuit initialization.
 Use [AcxCircuitInitAllocate](nf-acxcircuit-acxcircuitinitallocate.md) to initialize the ACXCIRCUIT_INIT structure.

 ### -param CircuitType